- Preface

 - 4️⃣ How to Choose the Right Tool

-- Moving from Threads to Modern Tools
+- Transition from Threads to Modern Tools

-- Virtual Threads (Project Loom) — the Future of Multithreading in Java
+- Virtual Threads (Project Loom) — The Future of Multithreading in Java

-- Brief overview
+- In Brief

-- Example: Regular vs. Virtual Threads
+- Example: Regular Threads vs Virtual Threads

-- Key Benefits
+- Key Advantages

 - When to Use